The role of language in customer support: Navigating speed, accuracy, and multilingual challenges

 Over the past years, there has been a noticeable increase in the preference of chat-based customer support.
 This is primarily due to the fact that it’s fast, convenient, and allows users to openly explain their issues and get help in real-time.

 Communication in chat-based support is either with a chatbot or human agents.
-Chatbots are efficient in solving quick fixes, guide the user to their solution through ranching, and offer responses to direct questions.
+Chatbots are efficient in solving quick fixes, guide the user to their solution through branching, and offer responses to direct questions.

 However, when issues become more complex, or require reassurance and empathy, human agents must step in.
 Finding the right balance between both is crucial, and in order to do so, we must explore the uses and limitations of each.